 If your Avion does not have any Travelcade stickers, or originals are in bad shape and you want to replace them, here is a link to a fellow who sells them on Ebay.
 The price is reasonable enough and we have ordered from him with very good results.
 The stickers came promptly and are of good quality.
 So stay tuned on their life expectancy!

 Again, not everyone will have these SECURITY UNIT stickers to the right of their entry door above the handle.
 These Avion owners, from what we understand were often times police or security officers in their “day jobs” or were very involved with the organizing group of volunteers for the Travelcade rallies.
 These rallies were huge and could exceed 500 trailers so an amount of decorum, safety and management had to be maintained.
 Our trailer does have such a sticker and again, for purposes of anyone who was attending the rallie (from young children to adults) you would be able to quickly locate a safety person to assist you if you got lost, or needed medical or safety help.
 We understand that some of these folks primary functions was during load in and load out days where hundreds of trailers needed to be parked and maneuvered.
-We are not aware of any reproductions of these stickers currently being made and that is really kind of neat for us…we are proud to have ours in such perfect condition for an original (most likely from the late 70’s-80’s)
+We are not aware of any reproductions of these stickers currently being made and that is really kind of neat for us…we were proud to have ours in such perfect condition for an original (most likely from the late 70’s-80’s)-our original intact and on our trailer is pictured below.

 Hope to see you at an upcoming Tin Can Tourist or Silver Avion Fellowship Rally (which is basically the modern day equivalent of the Travelcade clubs).